 Another rich and complex dish I enjoyed in Puebla (though not as rich nor as complex as mole) was pipián rojo.
 Here is a (somewhat blurry) photo taken at Mesón Sacristía de la Compañia, one of the cutest Hotel/Restaurants I have ever seen...bright pink and purple walls, with skeletons and angels everywhere you turn, talavera adorning the walls and and as a platter for your food.
 Alas, I must admit, the chicken was quite dry.
 The sauce however, was exquisite.
 Here is link to The Dining Diva, who posted a recipe and her process making red pipián.
 This night Lissa had the cazuelita poblana, which was truly excellent.
 Succulent beef simmered in a spicy both with herbs and vegetables, cooked and served in an earthenware pot.
 If ordering the best dish were a competition, she won.

 Now on to something a bit less sophisticated, but no less impressive.
 Tacos.
 In particular, I am talking about tacos arabes, or 'arabian tacos'.
 In Puebla, shawarma was introduced by the numerous Middle-Eastern immigrants, mostly from Lebanon, but also Turkey and Iraq, in the early 1920s.
 "The traditional spit-roasted meat called shawarma became the filling for tacos arabes, now most frequently made with pork instead of lamb, and marinated in a chile-flavored paste.
 Rolled in thick wheat tortillas and served with chipotle sauce, they are still clearly recognizable as a version of shawarma, as are tacos al pastor, a variation of tacos arabes in which the meat is roasted with a thick slice of pineapple atop the stack of thinly sliced pork.
-(The stack of meat is called a trompa, for its resemblance to a toy top, tapering to a narrow bottom.)
-When served on a corn tortilla instead of pan arabe, they are called tacos orientales" (taken from mexconnect.com).
+(The stack of meat is called a trompa, for its

 I had my first tacos arabes at a place called Don Pastor, and then had a couple more at Tacos Tony.
 Now, I have messed with some tacos al pastor, in fact, a whole lot them, but these are definitely distinct in flavor and then also because of the pita-like bread.
 They were wonderful.
 Especially with all of these amazing salsas to drizzle over them.
 I couldn't decide which one I liked the best.
 There is no doubt, though, that tacos arabes are some of my favorite tacos now.
 We only have about 500 taquerias in Santa Cruz, I know there's a poblano in town somewhere, can we start making tacos arabes somewhere please.

 As with my travels in Veracruz, I did not get to try everything Puebla has to offer.
 Alas, it was not the right time of year for escamoles (ant larvae).
 I did get to try lots of great regional food, and luckily for me, Puebla has plenty of it.
 I love México, and I love Mexican food, so I am sure that eventually I will be eating from a poblano table or kitchen once again.
 Until then, I will have to be happy with the (mostly) "standard" Mexican fair available to me here in the Cruz.
-So, I'll see you over at Tacos Moreno, or downtown at Cafe Campesino.el churrero
+So, I'll see you over at Tacos Moreno, or downtown at Cafe Campesino.

 No comments: